sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/8000 - sections-example-copy-from-sections.md

       value: 140.8
 ```

-This isn't the greatest structured of output, because you have repeated `_zipped_vehicle_description_and_coverages` arrays.
-To combine these arrays into one,
+This example shows flattening the repeated `_zipped_vehicle_description_and_coverages` arrays into one array using the Copy From Sections method.

 ```json
 "copied_from_zipped_child_sections": {